 English for Academics and Professionals (EAP)

-The English for Academics and Professionals (EAP) Program offers courses in Academic Writing, Academic Speaking, and Pronunciation.
-EAP courses address written and oral communication issues specific to individuals who have a first language other than English and are pursuing academic and professional endeavors.
+The English for Academics and Professionals (EAP) program offers courses in Academic Writing, Academic Speaking, and Pronunciation.
+EAP courses at the English Language Center (ELC) support academic written and oral communication for students who use English as an Additional Language (EAL).
 Students meet both as a group and individually with an instructor to work on their specific language needs.

-- Spring 2014 Application Registration is now open.
-The survey may close before the testing date depending on the number of applicants.
+- The survey may close before the testing date depending on the number of applicants.

 - Placement into course sections is based on 1) first-come, first-served and 2) schedule availability.

 - Only one course may be selected; fill out the survey again for extra classes.